ghi-electronics/Documentation/software/intro.md

 ## Physical-World Extension

 Though a standard USB connection, a DUE-enabled device can be connected to modern devices, such as phones, laptops, tablets, desktops and even smaller devices such as raspberry pi.
 The device will simply load, with no need to load any USB drivers.
-This is true on Window, Mac, Linux, Android and even Chromebook.
+This is true on Windows, Mac, Linux, Android and even Chromebook.

-Once effortlessly connected, developers can use their coding environment of choice to access a long list of available inputs and outputs.
+Once effortlessly connected, developers can use the coding environment of choice to access a long list of available inputs and outputs.
 This includes, but not limited to, analog, digital, PWM, I2C, and SPi.

 Several coding languages are officially supported , with provided libraries and sample code; however, any other language can theoretically be supported.